Harrison Bader Player Props: Yankees vs. Orioles

 Harrison Bader At The Plate

-- Bader is batting .254 with four doubles, two triples, six home runs and four walks.
+- Bader has four doubles, two triples, seven home runs and four walks while batting .261.

-- Bader has driven home a run in 13 games this year (36.1%), including more than one RBI in 22.2% of his games and producing three or more of his team's runs on two occasions..
+- Bader has reached base via a hit in 23 games this season (of 37 played), and had multiple hits in nine of those games.

-- In 15 of 36 games this season, he has scored, and three of those games included multiple runs.
+- In 14 games this season (37.8%), Bader has picked up an RBI, and in nine of those games (24.3%) he had more than one.
+He has also driven in three or more of his team's runs in three contests.

+- He has scored in 16 of 37 games this year, and more than once 3 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.